nd1012/wan24-Crypto/README.md

 **NOTE**: Default options for PAKE can be overridden by setting a custom value to `Pake.DefaultOptions`.

+`FastPakeClient/Server` allow fast followup authentications after the first authentication of an already known peer (after a signup was performed).
+They're designed to be alive for a longer time, if the server expects a client to perform multiple authentications.
+They're good for a single-directional UDP protocol, for example, where each message is PAKE authenticated, and each followup message is encrypted using the session key of the first authentication message.

 ## Notes

 Sometimes you'll read something like "will be disposed" or "will be cleared"